 Regardless of which town you stay in, you’re bound to have an excellent experience.

 Be legal when you drive through Mexico.
 If you haven’t gotten your Temporary Vehicle Import Permit (TVIP), Empalme is your last chance.
 South of Empalme, you must have a TVIP to drive your non-Mexico plated vehicle in the country.
 Look for ‘Only Sonora’ on Google Maps,

 Leaving Guaymas – San Carlos, you’ll next come to Ciudad Obregon.
 Because Obregon is an industrial town, it takes a while to get through.
 It’s best circumvented with the new bypass road.

 Continuing south, Navajoa comes next.
 Navajoa is a decent place to stay, but if you can, head east to the historic town of Alamos.
 Alamos is one of Mexico’s 111 Pueblos Magicos and well worth a visit.

 Once in the town center, it’s immediately apparent where this town gets its charm.
 Walk the plaza and enjoy the many restaurants, shops, and street vendors of this town dating back to 1685.

 The Hotel Álamos Bonito Resort Centro Historico is a wonderful place to dine or stay.
 Make sure to walk around and enjoy this historic town.

-When you drive through Mexico, don’t make it a bombing run.
-Take an extra day or two to discover the many unpretentious riches one can experience in Sonora.
+When you drive through Mexico, please don’t make it a bombing run.
+Instead, take an extra day or two to discover the many unpretentious riches one can experience in Sonora.